Klemek/simple-csv-reader/README.md

 cd speedtest
 ```

-First, install the `speedtest-cli` tool
+Then, install the `speedtest-cli` tool

 ```
 sudo apt-get update